Mastercard/open-banking-us-postman/README.md

 ## What's Next?

-Postman allows you to generate [code snippets](https://learning.postman.com/docs/sending-requests/generate-code-snippets/) you can use into your application.
+* Postman allows you to generate [code snippets](https://learning.postman.com/docs/sending-requests/generate-code-snippets/) you can use into your application

-You may also be interested in generating an API client from the [Finicity API specification](https://github.com/FY-Dev-Relations/finicity-openapi).
+* You may also be interested in generating an API client from the [Finicity API specification](https://github.com/FY-Dev-Relations/finicity-openapi)

 ## Guidelines